seattle-javascript-401d7/rest_api/hollis_lau/README.md

 $ http DELETE localhost:3000/api/[startrekchars/starwarschars]/[_id] token:[token]
 ```
-__All POST, PUT, and DELETE requests must include the token in the request header:__
+__All POST, PUT, and DELETE requests must include the token in the request header.__

 Once your collection is complete, send your heroes into battle by visiting <http://localhost:3000/api/battle> or submit a GET request:
 ```